Updated June 8, 2023

 Introduction to MySQL Versions

 MySQL Versions is a technique that follows a sequence of numbering to track some information on MySQL working for development and maintenance purposes.
-This is a kind of challenging way to keep updated on the current and upcoming versions which contain improved functions and resolved solutions to any error bugs found in the previous versions.
+This is a challenging way to keep updated on the current and upcoming versions, which contain improved functions and resolved solutions to any error bugs found in the previous versions.

-Normally, versioning is defined as a process of classifying either distinct version numbers or names provided to a distinctive set of any software program whenever it is developed and also released.
+In software development, versioning involves assigning unique version numbers or names to a particular set of software that developers create and release.
 We use the name version 1.0 to denote the initial release of any program software.
-There is no decided format rule to be used for version by any industry or company standards and so they are free to use their own planned methods to assign it.
+Any industry or company standards do not dictate a specific format rule for the version, allowing them to employ their own planned methods for assigning it.

 Different MySQL Versions

-When we want to install the MySQL server in our system, firstly we have to select the version along with the distribution format to apply.
-You can find two methods for installing the MySQL server Primary one is Development Release, where it contributes the latest feature but is not recommended to be used in the production.
-The second one is General Availability Release (GA), which defines a stable or, production release and majorly applicable for production.
+When we want to install the MySQL server in our system, firstly, we must select the version and the distribution format to apply.
+You can find two methods for installing the MySQL server.
+The primary one is the Development Release, which incorporates the latest features, but we do not recommend using it in production environments.
+The second one is General Availability Release (GA), which defines a stable or production release and is majorly applicable for production.
 Thus, a user must agree to choose the most current GA release.

-For working with MySQL, the recent support is version number v5.8 and it includes several important changes, containing new features addition and removal, fixed bugs as wells as security issues, and so on.
-This specific version comprises of the release history from ange MySQL 8.0 to MySQL 8.0.21.
+To work with MySQL, the currently supported version is v5.8.
+This version incorporates several notable changes, such as adding and removing new features, bug fixes, and security issue resolutions.
+This specific version comprises the release history from ange MySQL 8.0 to 8.0.21.
 This means the support is available from April’2018 to April’2026.

-This MySQL version denotes the struggle period of the development process where new advanced functions and also incompatibility alterations are expected to be done.
-Here the developers work out to remove certain errors and try out the new features of the MySQL server.
+This MySQL version denotes the struggle period of the development process where new advanced functions and incompatibility alterations are expected to be done.
+Here the developers work out to remove specific errors and try out the unique features of the MySQL server.

-This attribute defines that the version is completed essentially but still need to be tested thoroughly.
-Main changes are not predictable.
+This attribute defines that the version is completed but must be tested thoroughly.
+The main changes are not predictable.

-It says that the previous beta version has become a bit more or less stable and so we can proceed with the goal further to find out the errors and also resolve them.
+It says that the previous beta version has become a bit more or less stable, so we can proceed with discovering and resolving the errors.

-This final attribute in MySQL version is responsible to have impression for MySQL developers informing that the version is now ready, stable and mature enough to be used for mission critical commitments.
+This final attribute in the MySQL version is responsible for having an impression on MySQL developers, informing them that the version is now ready, stable, and mature enough to be used for mission-critical commitments.

-With minor extensions, MySQL developers can be pleased but there may also occur any compatibility problems with several production versions.
-According to the MySQL documentation, a new MySQL version should always hold alpha status.
-Again, the status rises to status beta, gamma, and at last production with higher version numbers.
-Basically, MySQL users and developers must use, which have status production.
+MySQL developers can be pleased with minor extensions, but compatibility problems with several production versions may also occur.
+According to the MySQL documentation, a new version should always hold alpha status.
+Again, the status rises to status beta, gamma, and at last, production with higher version numbers.
+MySQL users and developers must use, which has status production.

 In 2008, the MySQL AB was developed by Sun Microsystems.
-Till MySQL 5.0, the first internal release was on 23 May 1995 but as the documentation the version 5.0 had some short comings that appeared in tables.
-Again, after release of MySQL version 5.1, it was found that the version support was poor for data warehousing, incorrect result bugs and crashing, and also unsteadiness to operate different CPU cores for handling a single query.
-Hence, on 27th January 2010, Sun Microsystem was acquired by Oracle.
+MySQL 5.0, the first internal release, was on 23 May 1995, but as the documentation, version 5.0 had some shortcomings that appeared in tables.
+Again, with the release of MySQL version 5.1, it became evident that the version lacked adequate support for data warehousing and encountered issues such as incorrect result bugs, crashes, and instability when handling a single query across different CPU cores.
+As a result, on January 27, 2010, Oracle acquired Sun Microsystems.